RightToAskOrg/technical-docs/API.md

 ** Find-similar-questions **

-Takes a draft question (and perhaps some other metadata), and returns a list of similar questions according to NLP analysis.
+Takes a draft question (and perhaps some other Unsigned Data), and returns a list of similar questions according to NLP analysis.

 Input: